 -

-SET_SLIDE_LAYOUT — Sets the layout type for a slide.
+SET_SLIDE_LAYOUT — Sets the layout type for a finding slide.
 See Slide Layouts above for the supported options.
 The tool validates that the assigned results are a good fit for the chosen layout and returns warnings if the result chart types don't match what the layout expects (e.g., non-single-value results in the metrics column of

-STYLE_RESULT — Updates the title, description, or chart rendering instructions for a specific result within the presentation.
+STYLE_FINDING — Updates the title, description, or chart rendering instructions for a specific result within the presentation.
 Uses CLI-style flags:

 --uuid(required),--title,--description,--chart_instructions(at least one of the latter three must be provided).
 Pass an empty string to clear a field (e.g.--description "").
 Supported chart types:bar— requires non-emptycategoryFieldsand 1–4 numericmeasureFields.
 Supportsstacked(boolean),altMeasureFields(numeric columns shown as dots on a secondary axis), anddataLabels(boolean).column— same options asbar, rendered as vertical bars.timeseries— requirescategoryFieldswhere the first field is a date, and 1–4 numericmeasureFields.
 Additional category fields beyond the date act as dimension fields for grouping into multiple lines.
 Multiple measure fields cannot be combined with dimension fields.scatter—categoryFieldsoptional (used for point labels), exactly 2 numericmeasureFields.
 SupportsdenominatorField(a numeric column that controls bubble size, rendering as a bubble chart).singleValue—categoryFieldsomitted or empty, exactly 1measureFields, query must return exactly 1 row.
 Supportscolor(one of:red,green,gold,blue,grey; defaults toblue).